On a class of closed cocycles for algebras of non-formal, possibly unbounded, pseudodifferential operators: Conclusion

 \section{Conclusion}

-The family of cocycles on $PDO(S^1,V)$ that we produced show that there can exist some non-trivial $2k-$cocycles on $PDO(S^1,V).$ Beside the $2-$cocycle $\tr \Omega$ which is cohomologous to the well-known Schwinger cocycle on $Cl(S^1,V)$ we produced a non-trivial 4-cocycle new to our knowledge.
-Algebraically, the full description of the Hochschild cohomoloy of various Lie subalgebras of $PDO(S^1,V)$ (especially those with some unbounded operators) needs to be investigated.
-From a geometric viewpoint, the meaning of the higher Chern-Weil forms that we describe here, intrinsically liked with the sign of the Dirac operator, carry interpretations that can be only heuristic since the classical differential geometry (with atlases) fail to apply.
+The family of cocycles on $PDO(S^1,V)$ that we produced show that there can exist some $2k-$cocycles on $PDO(S^1,V).$ Beside the $2-$cocycle $\tr \Omega$ which is cohomologous to the well-known Schwinger cocycle on $Cl(S^1,V)$ we get the following open question: 12pt \centerline{Prove that there exists other non-trivial cocycles in our family.} 12pt

-We have here pointed out some open questions that may be investigated in the future from various viewpoints.
-Our hope is to see these open problems solved in a very next future.
+More generally and algebraically, the full description of the Hochschild cohomoloy of various Lie subalgebras of $PDO(S^1,V)$ (especially those with some unbounded operators) needs to be investigated.
+From a geometric viewpoint, the meaning of the higher Chern-Weil forms that we describe here, intrinsically liked with the sign of the Dirac operator, carry interpretations that can be only heuristic since the classical differential geometry (with atlases) fail to apply, but the seem intrinsically linked with the integrable almost complex structure described in \cite{MRu2021-1} in the context of formal classical pseudo-differential operators.